Vasiliki Plevritou

 Vasiliki "Vaso" Plevritou (born 8 June 1998) is a Greek female water polo player for Olympiacos in Greece.
 She was a part of the team winning the 2015 Women's LEN Super Cup.
 She was part of the Greece national team winning the bronze medal at the 2015 European Games.
 She started competing in water polo in 2008.

 Plevritou competed at the 2024 Summer Olympics.

+Her sisters, Eleftheria and Margarita are also water polo players.